gturri/dokuJClient/README.md

 =====
 On ubuntu, at the root of the project run:

-> sudo apt-get install libxmlrpc3-common-java
+    sudo apt-get install libxmlrpc3-common-java
-> sudo apt-get install ant
+    sudo apt-get install ant
-> ant
+    ant

 Getting started
 ===============
 Everyhing is done through the DokuJClient: just create one and play with its methods.
-Here is a quick example which display the title of the wiki and the list of its pages:
+Here is a quick example which displays the title of the wiki and the list of its pages:

     import dw.DokuJClient;
     import dw.Page;